 Understanding bee diversity in New York

-We estimate there are 416 bee species in New York state, comprising 42 of the 425 genera of bees in the world (Michener 2007).
+We estimate there are 450 bee species in New York state, comprising 45 of the 425 genera of bees worldwide (Michener 2007).
 Our most common (and speciose) genera are Andrena, Lasioglossum, Nomada, Sphecodes, Megachile, Colletes, Osmia, Hylaeus, Melissodes, Bombus and Coelioxys.

-The downloadable species list categorizes bees by species, subgenus, family and subfamily.
-Additional info in the form of life history notes, conservation status and references make this an invaluable tool.
+The downloadable species list categorizes bees by species, subgenus, family, and subfamily.
+Additional information such as life history notes, conservation status, and references make this an invaluable tool.

 This section of the website, focusing on the bee species found in New York was provided by Bryan Danforth and Maria van Dyke.
 We assembled this list of New York bees using the American Museum of Natural History’s Arthropod Easy Capture database (Schuh et al. 2010, Schuh 2012).
 Data on New York bees were collected as part of an NSF-funded research grant to John Ascher, Jerome Rozen Jr. and Douglas Yanega titled “Collaborative Databasing of North American Bee Collections within a global informatics network.”
 Specimen records come from major North American insect collections, including American Museum of Natural History, Cornell University, University of Connecticut and Rutgers University (in the eastern U.S.) and the University of California, Riverside, USDA-ARS Bee Biology and Systematics Laboratory at Utah State University, UC Davis, UC Berkeley, California State Collection of Arthropods, Los Angeles County Natural History Museum (in the western U.S.).
 We supplemented the list with regional (e.g., Giles & Ascher 2006, Matteson et al. 2008, Feteridge et al. 2008, Ascher et al. 2014) and crop-based (e.g., Russo et al. 2015) surveys of bee diversity in New York.
 Notes on the biology and distribution of these bee species can be found at the Discover Life website.
 Note that this is likely an incomplete list of New York bees because no state survey has ever been conducted on the wild bees of New York state.